Bucket Listers

 Starting from the Griffith Observatory: 1.4 to 3.2 miles round trip; 500 feet elevation

-If Emma Stone and Ryan Gosling could dance through the Griffith Park Trails in La La Land, you surely can hike through them.
-You can start your hike up Mount Hollywood from the Griffith Observatory’s parking lot or begin in the Western Canyon for a longer route.
-Griffith Park, one of America’s largest parks, is known for being home to the Hollywood Sign, Greek Theatre and Griffith Observatory, along having incredible views of everything between the San Gabriel and Santa Monica Mountains.
-Now try finding a souvenir shop on Hollywood Blvd. that does not have a postcard captured from one of the trails on Mount Hollywood.
+If Emma Stone and Ryan Gosling could dance through the Griffith Park Trails in La La Land, you can surely hike through them.
+Griffith Park is one of America’s largest parks and is home to the Hollywood Sign, Greek Theatre, and Griffith Observatory—plus incredible views of everything between the San Gabriel and Santa Monica Mountains.

 Hummingbird Trail